Turkvision Song Contest 2020: Participating regions

 The contest took place on Sunday 20 December at 16:00 TRT.
+The interval act consisted of Natali Deniz performing "Sarmaş bana".
 The following countries and regions participated in the contest:

 Audience sympathy prize

 The audience sympathy prize is in the running between 14 of the national representatives, who each recorded a cover of the famous folk song "Sari Gelin".
 Moscow's cover, which received the most online votes, won the prize.
 Voting opened on 15 December 2020 and closed on 1 January 2021.
 The following countries and artists competed: